Q-Aware-Labs/Bias-Insights/README.md

 * **README.md:** Read about the project and its main goal.
 * **Hypothesis:** The result hypothesis after manually inspecting and analyzing the dataset.
-* **Data Collection and Preparation:** How I collected the data and how I prepared it for static analysts.
+* **Data Collection and Preparation:** How I collected the data and how I prepared it for static analysis.
 * **Chi-Square Test:** The execution of the chi-square test and hypothesis validation.